portsoc/hangman-in-branches/README.md

 ## Objectives

 Since we have completed every core feature of our game, we can now begin to style our website.
-Our goal is not to create a visually stylish website, that would be the job of a front-end designer, not a software engineer.
+Our goal is not to create a visually stylish website.
+That would be the job of a front-end designer, not the main responsibility of a software engineer.

 We just aim to create a website that has a simple layout, consistent theme and is usable on a variety of devices.
-Meanwhile, we should care about the quality of our CSS too (and maybe use some modern CSS features).
+Meanwhile, we could use some modern CSS features.

 If you have not already done so, visit the Moodle resources on the topic of CSS.
 Be sure to check out the examples on custom properties and flexbox in the [CSS repository](https://github.com/portsoc/ws_css3).

 ## Implementation

-Start by creating `index.css` in the `client` folder (CSS is used to style the HTML page so it should not be in `server`) and add a link to it in `index.html` file.
+We started by creating `index.css` in the `client` folder (CSS is used to style the HTML page so it should not be in `server`)
+Then we linked our CSS in our `index.html` file.
 Below we have listed the notable style decisions we have made.

 ### Size and alignment